NUR215 Information Literacy Instruction 2016-2017

 Assistant Prof. John Hinchcliffe - Systems Librarian, Reference Librarian

 Develop basic skill in using selected electronic indices and databases of professional literature.

 Possible topics: The Online Journal of Issues in Nursing

-How to use Google Effectively I searched for "genetic screening" ethical issues nurses nursing site:.org - using the search tools tab, limit your results to 2011 to 2013.
+How to use Google Effectively I searched for compassion nursing site:.org - using the search tools tab, limit your results to 2014 to 2016.

 These are the databases you have access to [http://ezproxy.bloomfield.edu/public/databases.htm].
 If you are doing this from off-campus location, log-in using your Bloomfield College username and password.

 Databases (full-text and peer-reviewed publication) sorted by discipline, click here.